Yashsaraf96/Newsletter-Signup/README.md

 # Newsletter-Signup
-Newsletter signup page using the mailchim API
+Newsletter signup using the mailchimp API.